Scarborough railway station: History

 Scarborough station opened on Monday 7 July 1845, following the completion of the line from York.
 The first train, consisting of 35 coaches, was hauled by two locomotives named Hudson and Lion and arrived in Scarborough at 1:35 p.m., having stopped at Castle Howard, Malton and Ganton, taking just over three hours.
-All the shops closed, and an estimated ten to fifteen thousand spectators saw it arrive.
+All the shops closed and an estimated 10–15,000 spectators saw it arrive.

-The original station building was designed by G.T.
-Andrews.
+The original station building was designed by G. T. Andrews.
 It had a wrought-iron and glazed roof, 348 feet long by 88 feet wide, in two spans and 30 feet from the rails.
-On the opening day the station was complete except for the overall roof, and the goods shed in the station yard had not been built.
+On the opening day, the station was complete except for the overall roof, and the goods shed in the station yard had not been built.

-The main station building included: a large central booking office, superintendent room, 1st class, 2nd class and Ladies' waiting rooms, toilets, porters' room, storeroom and refreshment room.
-Above the refreshment room was originally the station master's house, later the station hotel with ten bedrooms.
+The main station building included: a large central booking office, superintendent room, 1st class, 2nd class and ladies' waiting rooms, toilets, porters' room, storeroom and refreshment room.
+Originally the refreshment room was above the station master's house, but later it became the station hotel with ten bedrooms.

-At first there were two platforms connected at the north end, with four tracks in between them, each track having a pair of turntables, one at each end of the platforms.
+At first, there were two platforms connected at the north end, with four tracks in between them; each track having a pair of turntables, one at each end of the platforms.
 Gradually as traffic increased modifications were made to the station layout.